 Netflix has changed the way we consume media from broadcasting to streaming.
 Now they have expanded outside of the United States and gone international.
 This was a carefully planned move that started back in 2010.
 As new players in the streaming space like Disney, Amazon, and Hulu brought on competition, Netflix looked to global expansion starting first with Canada, then Latin America, and eventually to Europe.

 Netflix focused on these regions first because they didn’t pose many regulatory or cultural challenges.
 They were able to mainly focus on a great user experience by gathering data and insights about their audience.
 This is how Netflix is able to localize and adjust its content to fit a particular region.
-Moreover, as Netflix’s global content library continues to expand, their algorithm gets better and better at generating recommendations for their users.
+Moreover, as Netflix’s global content library continues to expand, its algorithm gets better and better at generating recommendations for its users.
 Today more than ever, Netflix constantly invests in international content creation.
-They are currently operating in more than 190 countries
+They are currently operating in more than 190 countries.

 Netflix’s ability to localize very quickly is due to its ability to shape the content that is available for a particular region.
-This region-specific business model focuses on not only translation and cross-cultural adaptation, but also creating/licensing original regional content.
+This region-specific business model focuses on not only translation and cross-cultural adaptation but also on creating/licensing original regional content.

 Netflix in Korea